-Some deployment types and Databricks subscriptions include optional secure cluster connectivity.
-With secure cluster connectivity, customer VPCs have no open ports and Databricks Runtime workers have no public IP addresses.
-In some APIs, this is referred to as No Public IP (NPIP):
+With secure cluster connectivity enabled, customer VPCs have no open ports and Databricks Runtime cluster nodes have no public IP addresses.

-- At a network level, each cluster initiates a connection to the control plane secure cluster connectivity relay (proxy) during cluster creation.
-The cluster establishes this connection using port 443 (HTTPS) and a different IP address than is used for the Web application and REST API.
+At a network level, each cluster initiates a connection to the control plane secure cluster connectivity relay during cluster creation.
+The cluster establishes this connection using port 443 (HTTPS) and uses a different IP address than is used for the Web application and REST API.

-- Actions that the control plane logically initiates, such as starting new Databricks Runtime jobs or performing cluster administration, are sent as requests to the cluster through this reverse tunnel.
+When the control plane logically starts new Databricks Runtime jobs or performs other cluster administration tasks, these requests are sent to the cluster through this tunnel.

-- The data plane (the customer VPC) does not have open ports and Databricks Runtime workers do not have public IP addresses.
+The data plane (the VPC) has no open ports, and Databricks Runtime cluster nodes have no public IP addresses.

-- Easy network administration — Less complexity because there is no need for port configuration on security groups or configuring network peering.
+Easy network administration, with no need to configure ports on security groups or to configure network peering.

-To use secure cluster connectivity for a workspace, you must create a new workspace using the Multi-workspace API.
+To use secure cluster connectivity for a workspace, create a new workspace using the Account API.
 You cannot add secure cluster connectivity to an existing workspace.